-1. The propulsion power source (batteries, fuel cells, etc.) shall be located outside the passenger compartment.

-- 2. The propulsion power source enclosure shall be constructed to conform to the power source manufacturer's requirements and recommendations. - 3.
-Due to the much larger size and quantities of the propulsion power sources on larger vehicles, buses over 10,000 lbs are permitted to exceed the 5.0 liter spillage constraint of Section S5.1, "Electrolyte damage from propulsion batteries."
+- 1. The propulsion power source (batteries, fuel cells, etc.) shall be located outside the passenger compartment. - 2.
+The propulsion power source enclosure shall be constructed to conform to the power source manufacturer's requirements and recommendations. - 3.
+Due to the much larger size and quantities of the propulsion power sources on larger vehicles, buses over 10,000 lbs are permitted to exceed the 5.0 liter spillage constraint of Section S5.1, Electrolyte damage from propulsion batteries and the requirements to statically rotate the vehicle on its longitudinal axis post test.